Narwel99/Selective-attention-in-VLMs/README.md

   conda activate Model
   pip install -r requirementsM.txt
   ```
+Each model (LLaVA, mPLUG, Video-LLaMA2) requires specific library versions to handle their respective attention mechanisms and vision towers.
+Standard Base: Use the provided requirements.txt.
+Model-Specific: The Section 1 of each Notebook contains the exact import needed, follow the instruction and download them to ensure all dependencies (Liger kernels, ModelScope, etc.) are correctly aligned with the architecture.
 Run the specific Model_xxx.ipynb for the model you wish to test.
 Ensure you create different environments for each models, avoiding dependencies conflicts.

 ## Framework Explanation
 ### Phase 1: Biologically-Inspired Preprocessing (Manual.ipynb)